openSUSE/news-o-o/_posts/2011-06-18-opensuse-weekly-news-issue-180-is-out.markdown

 And since the images speak louder then any words, enjoy the look: (...)

-
+â€

+â€œ

-[Christos Bountalis: A utility for merging configuration / sysconfig files “ Week 4
+[Christos Bountalis: A utility for merging configuration / sysconfig files â€“ Week 4
         Report](http://cbounta.wordpress.com/2011/06/17/a-utility-for-merging-configuration-sysconfig-files-week-4-report/)

 This is the 4rth week report, a lot of coding this week, you can see some code on my
       project github under branch working.
 Yes the code there is still not stable, but I am improving it constantly.
-Till this moment, i didn™t have any feedback except from my mentor, so if you check it out and have some suggestion or something, please feel free to contact me.
+Till this moment, i didnâ€™t have any feedback except from my mentor, so if you check it out and have some suggestion or something, please feel free to contact me.

 **What is new in few words?**